-When the blood is derived from the kidney it is generally equally diffused throughout the whole urine: [Anxiety, chills, coldness of the hands, deep-seated pain in the loins and pelvis, also are said to accompany it; Drawing off the urine by the catheter, has no effect in relieving it. ] On the contrary, when derived from the bladder, the blood, for the most part, comes away in greater or less quantity at the termination only of the urinary discharge, the urine having previously flowed off nearly pure.
-In the former case also, coagulated fibrin, in the shape of worms, and which have been moulded in the ureter, and subsequently washed out by the urine, are not frequently met with; and when these appear the diagnosis is commonly unequivocal.
+When the blood is derived from the kidney it is generally equally diffused throughout the whole urine: on the contrary, when derived from the bladder, the blood, for the most part, comes away in greater or less quantity at the termination only of the urinary discharge, the urine having previously flowed off nearly pure.
+In the former case also, coagulated fibrin, in the shape of worms, and which have been moulded in the ureter, and subsequently washed out by the urine, are not unfrequently met with; and when these appear the diagnosis is commonly unequivocal.
 So much may be inferred from the mere appearances of the blood; but when there is a sense of heat and weight, accompanied by more or less of pain in the region of the kidney; when urinary calculi have been known to descend from the kidney, and there are symptoms of the presence of others, while those of disease or calculus in the bladder are wanting, the hæmorrhage may be fairly supposed to come from the kidney or ureter.
 On the contrary, when there are evident symptoms of stone in the bladder, or other disease of that organ, or the prostate gland, and the kidney is not affected, the bladder may be safely considered as the source of the hæmorrhage.
-When the blood comes away guttatim without the urine, it may be supposed to come from some part of the urethra.
-In this case, however, the blood occasionally flows backwards into the bladder, and thus produces some uncertainty as to its origin.
-[When the blood comes from the bladder, a frequent desire to make water, tenesmus, heat about the anus, pungent pain in the perineum, and glands penis, also accompany it: constipation, itching about, and behind the pubes, bearing down increased by cough, motion and sneezing:\ Nausea, vomiting, cold sweats, small and frequent pulse, great difficulty in making water, are evidences of its greatest degree. †]
+When the blood comes away guttatim without the urine, it may be supposed to come from some part of the urethra. this case, however, the blood occasionally flows backwards into the bladder, and thus produces some uncertainty as to its origin.